hymm/hsubox.design-2/content/posts/looking-back-at-stageless.md

 * Remove looping run criteria and just make run criteria return a simple bool
 * Replace looping run criteria with looping inside an exclusive system instead.
 No engine changes was necessary to enable this.
 But `States` and `FixedTimeSteps` needed to be ported to use this method.
 * Allow ordering exclusive systems with normal systems, which would allow manually adding a sync point for commands to be applied anywhere.
-Before, stages could only be scheduled at the beginning or end of a stage.
+Before, exclusive sytems could only be scheduled at the beginning or end of a stage.

 ## Timeline